thirdwishgroupai/neural-weight-analysis-category-theory/README.md

 # HyperCategory Framework for Neural Weight Space Analysis

-This project implements a novel framework that combines topological data analysis and category theory to analyze neural network weight spaces.
-In particular, it constructs a Vietoris–Rips complex over the weights of a designated layer, maps the resulting simplices into a learned context space using a Transformer-based encoder, and then applies a hypercategorical composition along with a contrastive regularizer.
-The framework not only trains a model on a given task (MNIST classification in this example) but also provides extensive visualization and textual summaries of the learned hypercategory structure.
+We aim to combine topological data analysis and category theory to analyze neural network weight spaces.
+In particular, it constructs a Vietoris–Rips complex over the weights of a designated layer, maps the resulting simplices into a learned context space using a Transformer-based encoder, and then we apply a hypercategorical composition along with a contrastive regularizer.

+The framework is currently a demostrative sample of how to train a simple Conv2D net along and provide visualization and textual summaries of the learned hypercategory structure.

 ## Table of Contents